 The National Curriculum

-We provide a broad, balanced curriculum enabling students to embark on "learning pathways" that cater for their individual needs and providing opportunities to study up to 10 or 11 GCSEs.
+We provide a broad, balanced curriculum enabling students to embark on "learning pathways" that cater for their individual needs and providing opportunities to study up to 10 or 11 qualifications.

 • All students cover the 'Core' subjects of Maths, English (Language and Literature) and the Sciences (Biology, Chemistry and Physics).

-• In Key Stage 3 (Years 7-9), students also study Art & Design, Modern Foreign Languages (French), Music, Computer Science, Drama, Design Technology, Food & Nutrition, Physical Education (PE) and humanities subjects.
+• In Key Stage 3 (Years 7-9), students also study Art & Design, Modern Foreign Languages (French), Music, Creative Media, Computer Science, Drama, Design Technology, Hospitality & Catering, Physical Education (PE) and humanities subjects.
 Humanities are studied through Project Based Learning in Years 7 & 8 and as Geography, History and Philosophy, Religion & Ethics from Year 9.

 • Students also study Personal, Social, Health & Economic Education (PSHE), including Relationships & Sex Education (RSE).